softdev15/slate/source/index.html.md

 If you would like to use this API and are not already a Shipamax Freight Forwarding customer, please contact our [support team](mailto:support@shipamax.com).

+# Requirements

+1. You will need to get an access token from Shipamax.
+If you don't have one, please contact our [support team](mailto:support@shipamax.com).
+2. You will need to share your webhook endpoint with Shipamax.

+# Email and webhook workflow
+Set up email forwarding to your Shipamax account.
+When emails arrive, they will be parsed and at the end a validation process will be triggered.
+This validation process will call the customer webhook endpoint and provide an ID, for example a fileGroupId.
+With this ID you can query the parsing results.
+After receiving the parsing results and processing them in your workflow it is crucial to call the Shipamax exception endpoint.
+This allows Shipamax to provide a workflow for handling the exception in its Exception Manager and to improve the machine learning.

 # API basics

 The API is [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_Web_services), and messages are encoded as JSON documents